Wohlstand/libADLMIDI/README.md

 # libADLMIDI
-libADLMIDI is a free MIDI to WAV conversion library with OPL3 emulation
+libADLMIDI is a free Software MIDI synthesizer library with OPL3 emulation

-Original ADLMIDI code: Copyright (c) 2010-2014 Joel Yliluoma <bisqwit@iki.fi>
+Original ADLMIDI code: Copyright (c) 2010-2018 Joel Yliluoma <bisqwit@iki.fi>

-ADLMIDI Library API:   Copyright (c) 2015-2018 Vitaly Novichkov <admin@wohlnet.ru>
+libADLMIDI and related utils: Copyright (c) 2015-2018 Vitaly Novichkov <admin@wohlnet.ru>

 Library is based on the ADLMIDI, a MIDI player for Linux and Windows with OPL3 emulation: